matthieu-locussol/MattBot/README.md

 ## Description

-JeckhysBot is a multipurpose Discord bot written using Typescript.
+MattBot is a multipurpose Discord bot written using Typescript.